StephenKappel/dataology/MsdnForums/ExplorationAndCommentary.md

 It looks like MSFT employees took a break (just like everyone else) at the end of the year.
 There was an uptick in the relative level of MVP and partner activity, but I'm doubtful this made any significant difference.
 However, I did find it surprising to see the level of partner activity is greater than 25%.

-To look at the seasonality aspect, we could scrape another year of data from the website, but I'll leave that for a follow up analysis...
+To look at the posibility of seasonality, we could scrape another year of data from the website, but I'll leave that for a follow up analysis...

 ### Success Rate